ee2110/Store_Item_RecSys_with_Deep_Learning_and_TensorFlow/README.md

 <img src="images/mark.PNG">

 And also the coverage.
 In this case, random coverage is much more highest.
 However, it does not indicate the quality of the algorithms.
-In this study, the results is not being emphasize as this work is aimed to get familiar with the machine learning approaches.
+In this study, the results is not being emphasize since this work is aimed to get familiar with the machine learning approaches and apply in recommendation system.

 <img src="images/coverage.PNG">